otus-devops-2019-05/ivbor7_microservices/README.md

 reddit-test-post     0/1    1           0          2s
 ```

-UI service is available now? but we have an issue.
+UI service is available now, but we have an issue.
 UI doesn't know how to communicate with post and comment services, because thier name are dynamical and depends on Charts.
 The variables declared in Dockerfiles:

 ENV POST_SERVICE_HOST post